 To me, Konstantin Scherbakov’s playing sounded fluent, dramatic, as well as rhapsodic and narrating.
 He kept the musical flow running throughout the large movement, never disrupting the rhythm, accommodated even through hemidemisemiquaver runs in the flow, with the help of eloquent, decent agogics and an expressive, but not excessive rubato.
 The articulation was clear and careful throughout.
-At the same time, the pianist avoided rough edges, used harmonious dynamic and phrasing contours: even the double-punctuated opening motif was not harsh, but almost mellow and fluent.
+At the same time, the pianist avoided rough edges.
+He used harmonious dynamic and phrasing contours.
+Even the double-punctuated opening motif was not harsh, but almost mellow and fluent.

 I really liked how in the development part the artist managed to highlight / expose the dialog between the primary and secondary voices.
 On top of that, I felt that the pianist enabled the listener to get and keep a feel for the overall dramatic structure of the large movement.
 The tension remained intact throughout, forming one big, dramatic arch from beginning to end, also across the intermittent lyrical segments.

 With all this, Konstantin Scherbakov’s playing remained unpretentious throughout.
 He is not a man of great physical gestures, avoids making faces, does not seek eye contact with the audience while playing.
-His posture stayed calm, relaxed, and also his arms and hands appeared tension-free, even though those countless chord and octave chains must be played from the arms (rather than with hands & fingers), and even though the movement as such must be strenuous on the artist.
+His posture stayed calm, relaxed.
+Also his arms and hands appeared tension-free, even though those countless chord and octave chains must be played from the arms (rather than with hands & fingers).
+And even though the movement as such must be strenuous on the artist.